 Buspirone is most commonly used to reduce anxiety or chronic anxiety symptoms, as a mood enhancer, and for improved sleep.
 It is used to treat Generalized Anxiety Disorder (GAD) and Social Anxiety Disorder (SAD) and their accompanying symptoms.

 Because Buspirone enhances the activity of serotonin in the brain, it is sometimes used in combination with other SSRIs to treat depression, major depressive disorder, and other disorders with symptoms of depression.

 Although Buspirone is not a medication for Obsessive Compulsive Disorder, it is sometimes prescribed as a secondary drug to manage the symptoms of anxiety in OCD patients.

 Buspirone is not a primary drug of choice for PTSD prescriptions, however it may be used in combination with other antidepressant drugs to alleviate symptoms of PTSD and panic attacks.

 Buspirone is an anti anxiety medication which is safe to use, if used as prescribed.
 It is commonly used in addiction treatment to alleviate symptoms of anxiety, however if it is misused or abused, tolerance and dependence to the drug may develop, which may lead to withdrawal symptoms.
-If you are trying to stop taking Buspirone, consult an addiction treatment center to safely wean off the drug and treat any accompanying mental health issues.
+If you are trying to stop taking Buspirone, consult an addiction treatment center such as California Prime to safely wean off the drug and treat any accompanying mental health issues.